Olympus E-P3 vs Panasonic GF3

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, and both provide the same movie specifications (1080/60i).

 Apart from body and sensor, cameras can and do differ across a range of features.
 The E-P3 and the GF3 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
 That said, the E-P3 can be equipped with an optional viewfinder – the VF-3.
 The table below summarizes some of the other core capabilities of the Olympus E-P3 and Panasonic GF3 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-P3 and the GF3 is in-body image stabilization (IBIS).
-The E-P3 reduces the risk of handshake-induced blur with all attached lenses, while the GF3 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-P3 reduces the risk of handshake-induced blur with all attached lenses, while the GF3 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 Concerning the storage of imaging data, both the E-P3 and the GF3 write their files to SDXC cards.
 The E-P3 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the GF3 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-P3 and Panasonic Lumix DMC-GF3 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.